-- 3. Put the directional control lever in the REVERSE travel position.
-Release the service brake and push down on the accelerator pedal until the truck moves slowly in the reverse direction.
-Remove your foot from the accelerator pedal and push down on the service brake pedal to stop the truck.
-The brakes should apply smoothly and equally. - 4.
-Put the directional control in FORWARD.
-Press the inching pedal fully down and hold.
-Depress the accelerator.
-The truck should not move.
-Now, with the accelerator still depressed, slowly release the inching pedal until the truck "inches" forward smoothly and slowly.
+- 1. While sitting in the seat, press down on the service brake pedal, then move the directional control from NEUTRAL to FORWARD. - 2.
+Remove your foot from the service brake pedal and then push down on the accelerator pedal until the truck slowly moves forward.
+Remove your foot from the accelerator pedal and then push down on the service brake pedal until the truck stops.
+The service brakes should apply smoothly and equally. - 3.
+When fully stopped, move the directional control lever from FORWARD to REVERSE. - 4.
+Push down on the accelerator pedal until the truck slowly moves backward.
+Remove your foot from the accelerator pedal and then push down on the service brake pedal until the truck stops.
+The service brakes should apply smoothly and equally. - 5.
+Press the inching pedal down fully and hold, then move the directional control from REVERSE to FORWARD.
+While holding the inching pedal down, depress the accelerator pedal.
+The truck should not travel.
+With the accelerator pedal depressed, slowly release the inching pedal.
+The truck should "inch" forward smoothly and slowly.